Jan Graubner: Priestly sexual abuse

 In 2000, a student at Palacký University of Olomouc Saints Cyril and Methodius Faculty of Theology filed criminal charges against both Graubner and one of his priests, František Merta.
-It accused Merta of sexual abuse of minors in the 1990s and Graubner of failing to report charges of abuse to the police, transferring him instead to another parish.
+The student accused Merta of sexual abuse of minors in the 1990s and Graubner of failing to report charges of abuse to the police, transferring him instead to another parish.
 A civil court found Merta guilty and he received a suspended sentence of two years in prison.
 Graubner has said he reassigned Merta because the case against him was inconclusive.